dportik/SuperCRUNCH/README.md

 + [trimAl](http://trimal.cgenomics.org/)

 Helpful installation instructions for these dependencies can be found on the [wiki installation page](https://github.com/dportik/SuperCRUNCH/wiki/Installation-Instructions).
+SuperCRUNCH scripts can be run using Mac OSX (10.10+) and Linux, and can also work with Windows if using Cygwin.

 ## Complete Instructions for Analyses